The History of the Future

 Sometimes the supernova had been a “fixed star” visible for many years, but then exploded.
 Other times the star had been invisible, too faint to see, but became visible for a short time after it exploded.

 Could Nostradamus have foreseen two supernovae appearing in the skies only a few decades apart?
-Even stranger, could he have made that prediction at a time when no one in Europe even knew what a supernova was, when everyone thought that the Earth was flat and the heavens never changed?
+Even stranger, could he have made that prediction at a time when no one in Europe even knew what a supernova was, when everyone thought that the Earth was flat and that the heavens never changed?

 Remember, Nostradamus predicted in Century 6, Quatrain 6 (in secret code as 6:06, or 1606):